ccrd1711/nfl-quiz/README.md

 * [This](https://ar.inspiredpencil.com/pictures-2023/black-and-white-american-football) is the site where I sourced the image used for the home button in the top left of the quiz and registration pages.
 [Direct link here](https://artpictures.club/autumn-2023.html) to just that image.

 * [Here](https://unsplash.com) is the site where I sourced the image used for the background on the landing/quiz page.
 [Direct link here](https://unsplash.com/photos/football-field-GB9XKDZWwp0) to just that image uploaded by user [Patrick Ogilvie](https://unsplash.com/@patrickogilvie).

+* [Here](https://throwdeeppublishing.com/blogs/football-glossary/how-big-is-a-football-field-all-about-football-field-dimensions) is the source site for the NFL field picture used on the registration page.

 ## Acknowledgements